 But the fact is, most of these meal kits only enough for 2-3 people eating small portions!
 Luckily, some services have begun to offer family sized meals, catering to 3-6 people.
 Many also have options for specific dietary needs like egg free, gluten free, dairy free, paleo, and more.

 Below I’ve collected 14 services that allow you to customize your order size to accommodate for small to large families.
-Though there are quite a few to choose from, our #1 choice for a family doing a meal kit for the first time is Sunbasket because they offer a 50% discount on your first order.
+Though there are quite a few to choose from, our #1 choice for a family doing a meal kit for the first time is Sunbasket because they offer a 50% discount on your first order (just for the Family size).
 That’s huge!
 This particular meal plan serves a family of 4.

 The cheapest option is going to be Platejoy though!
 You won’t pay for actual “kits”.
 Rather, Platejoy creates recipes for you, then does your online shopping and delivers groceries to your door.
 Because you aren’t paying for the standard meal kit experience, you pay less overall.
 You still get the fun of new recipes every week, and the time-saving aspect of having food delivered though, so this is a great option for someone on a budget.
 They also have extensive meal plans for anyone with food allergies or specific diet requirements.